Part one of a two part review of ADHD After Dark by Ali Tuckman.

 The field definitely needs more research and information on how ADHD impacts sexuality, especially in marriage.
 Thus, when I saw a new book coming out on the subject that was reportedly grounded in research I picked it up right away.
 ADHD After Dark is based on the author’s work in the field of ADHD and a survey of over 3,000 people in a relationship where one partner has ADHD and the other doesn’t.

 There are some interesting points in the book, but it overall fell far short of my hopes.
 While it is based in the author’s ADHD Relationship Sex Survey, very little about the actual research is reported.
 Almost no hard data is provided.
 The author doesn’t even include basic demographics of the sample so we don’t know how generalizable his “findings” even are.
-The author states points made in the book meet significance, but statistically wheat that means isn’t provided.
+The author states points made in the book meet significance, but statistically what that means isn’t provided.

-So.
-Definitely not a research report.
+So, definitely not a research report.

 And, the entire book only has nine references – four of those to support the authors assertion that porn is not addictive.
 Not scholarly, but the target audience is the end user.